Saptarshi423/MagicNotes/README.md

-# MagicNotes
+# MAGIC NOTES
-An appliaction based on HTML/CSS/JavaScript which can be used to write and store your important notes and delete them if needed.
+ It is a web application that can be used to write important daily notes.
+It is built using HTML/CSS/JavaScript.
+It also has a functionality to delete any particular note if not    needed.
+Stores user information in browser's local storage.

+ ## Lessons Learned

+- How to perform CRUD operations using Vanilla JavaScript.
+- How to stores data in the browsers local storage.
+- Get data from localstorage when needed.